jasperbobasper/Cub3d/README.md

 # Cub3d - Raycasting Time

 Cub3d is a group project where we created a 3D graphical representation of a maze from a first-person perspective, using Ray-Casting principles.
 The map is rendered from a user provided map file where a layout and texture files for the map are specified.
+This project is functional on Linux and MacOS

 The Raycasting is all rendered pixel by pixel using mathematical calculations to determine the wall positions from the perspective of the player.